The young belgian tailor generation

-As one of the best Belgian bespoke tailors, personal clothing is sacred to young and passionate Aravinda Rodenburg.
+As one of the few but very passionate Belgian bespoke tailors, personal clothing is sacred to young and passionate Aravinda Rodenburg.
 He is always wearing perfect fitted suits and accessories that are essentials for his elegant and stylish appearance.
 Rodenburg represents a craftsman and a gentleman at the same time.

 Personalized tailoring – the fitting of confection garment – still happens, but following the bespoke basics, the suit must be made from the scratch in order to fit perfectly to the body of the client.
 To make one suit, it takes around 52 hours and 3 fittings.